cran/ctrdata/README.md

 - Analyse

-Tabulate the status of trials that are part of an agreed paediatric development program (paediatric investigation plan, PIP).
-Where `ctrdata` functions would return a data.frame, a tibble is returned if package `dplyr` is loaded.
+Tabulate the status of trials that are part of an agreed paediatric development program (paediatric investigation plan, PIP). `ctrdata` functions return a data.frame (or a tibble, if package `tibble` is loaded).

 ``` r
 # Get all records that have values in the fields of interest: